kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 #### TLS Policy

 The example above inlines a basic TLS configuration directly on the `Backend` resource.
 This is intentional.
 Gateway API’s existing `BackendTLSPolicy` is designed around Service-based backends only and may end up being too restrictive for our needs.
 More specifically, using it for egress today would require representing each external FQDN as a synthetic Service, which this proposal aims to avoid.
-Furthermore, one could argue that inlined TLS policy provides simpler UX, especially in egress use-cases.
-As the `Backend` resource shape stabilizes, we SHOULD evaluate whether `BackendTLSPolicy` can be reused, extended, or aligned for external egress use cases.
+Furthermore, one could argue that inlined TLS policy provides simpler UX, especially in egress use-cases. `BackendTLSPolicy` also doesn't allow setting client certificates per backend; only once at the `Gateway`.
+This is overly restrictive for external FQDNs; no one "owns" a particular FQDN and can speak authoritatively about how every service in the cluster should talk to it.
+Generally speaking, the TLS field within `Backend` is meant to describe the TLS configuration that a client should use when talking to a backend.
+As the `Backend` resource shape stabilizes, we SHOULD evaluate whether `BackendTLSPolicy` can be reused, extended, or aligned for external FQDN egress use cases.

 #### Backend Extensions